alsabbag/wumpus-prolog/README.md

     isBleezy(AL).
 bleezy(no).
 ```
+_Note: The order of the above two rules is important.
+The yes rule is given the first chance while processing a query for this single argument predicate.
+If it can't resolve, then the no fact prevails.
+If the fact came first, it would always take precedence during a query and would assert no._

 ### smelly

-* smelly is yes when agent location and isSmelly are the same values, otherwise no.
+The following rule shows that *smelly* is yes when the agent location and *isSmelly* are the same, otherwise it is no.

 ```
 smelly(yes) :-